The Forest Research Institute (FRI) in Dehradun India, is every bit grand as its name.

 Completed in 1929, this iconic structure dominates the landscape in an extraordinary way.
 It easily bagged a starring role in the Bollywood blockbuster ‘Student of the Year’ as the alma mater.
 Incidentally this fantastic building was the only thing repeated in the sequel, Student of the Year 2.

-First impression, it reminds you of the Pantheon with its pillars and angled roof.
+First impression, it reminded you of the Pantheon with its pillars and angled roof.
 The twin domes on the side were so Florentine.
 Maybe that is what the walk leader meant when he called it, ‘Greco- Roman architecture’.

 You borrow the grandest elements to create something new.